DataResearchLabs/data_analysts_toolbox/README.md

 # Data Analysts' Toolbox - Prototypes
+Collection of useful data analyst tools to manipulate everything from text files to database systems like MS SQL Server, Oracle, MySQL, or Postgresql.

+Although these prototypes are written in Microsoft Access, don't be fooled.
+Access is used simply for its strenghs: rapid user interface prototyping, simple report prototyping, and more easily deployed in a corporate environment than an .exe file.
+Any database work avoids its weakness (file based data storage) by running SQL directly thru to server.

-Collection of useful data analyst tools prototyped in Microsoft Access.
-Winners that are heavily downloaded/used will be re-written in c# and/or python at some point in the future.
+The plan is to re-write prototypes that are heavily downloaded and used in c# and/or python at some point in the future, time permitting.